Troubleshooting tips for intermittent satellite signal

 - If only some channels are intermittent, please take note of which channels those are.

-- Try unplugging the receiver from the power for one minute and plugging it back in.
+- Try unplugging the set-top box from the power for one minute and plugging it back in.

-If the above tips did not correct the issue, you may need to refresh your receiver.
+If the above tips did not correct the issue, you may need to refresh your set-top box.

-Find more receiver troubleshooting tips with our Satellite Receiver FAQs.
+Find more set-top box troubleshooting tips with our Satellite set-top box FAQs.